-- 3 Bruins Takeaways From Overtime Win Over Predators
+- 3 Takeaways From Bruins’ Dominating 5-1 Win Over Avalanche

 Two other veteran free agents that Boston signed this season, Tomas Nosek and Nick Foligno, could slide into the middle on an emergency basis if needed.
 There is no doubt that with Krejci leaving this summer and some of the additions Sweeney made in free agency that the center battles in training camp will be worth keeping an eye on.